BogdanRadulescu/tslab/lab04/Lab04.md

 # Object-Oriented Programming (I)

-So far, we have only used primitive data types that exist in typescript.
-We've had a taste of them in the previous lab, with using `Array` and `String`.
+So far, we have only used primitive data types that exist in typescript, but there's so much more than that.

-But now it's time to think more deeply about data types.
+We've had a taste of complex data types in the previous lab, with using `Array` and `String`.
+But now it's time to think more deeply about them.

 ## Objects